Prelude to Fame

 Prelude to Fame is a 1950 British drama film set in Italy, directed by Fergus McDonell and starring Guy Rolfe, Kathleen Byron and Kathleen Ryan.
-It is based on the 1924 story "Young Archimides" by Aldous Huxley, about a mathematical prodigy who is also gifted in music.
+It was written by Robert Westerby and Bridget Boland based on the 1924 story "Young Archimedes" by Aldous Huxley, about a mathematical prodigy who is also gifted in music.

 Plot

 While vacationing in Italy, Nick Morell, son of John Morell, a famous English philosopher and amateur musician and his wife Catherine, becomes friendly with young Guido.
-Morell discovers the boy has an extraordinary instinct for orchestration and a phenomenal music memory.
-A neighboring couple, Signor and Signora Boudini become aware of the boy's talents, and the Signora appeals to Guido's parents to let her educate him musically.
-Torn by their love for their son and the duty they feel to let the world hear his talent, they consent.
+Morell discovers Guido has an extraordinary instinct for orchestration and a phenomenal music memory.
+A neighbouring couple, Signor and Signora Boudini, become aware of the boy's talents, and the Signora appeals to Guido's parents to let her educate him musically.
+Torn between their love for their son and the duty they feel to let the world hear his talent, they eventually consent.

 Guido is tutored by Dr. Lorenzo.
 Signora Bondini denies the boy all contact with his parents and everyone else except her.
-She also has neither sent his letters to his family, nor let him see the ones they've sent to him.
+She also neither sends his letters to his family, nor lets him see the ones they have sent to him.
 He becomes phenomenally successful and makes the grand tour of Europe, while Signora Bondini is enraptured by the acclaim given her through her "discovery" of the boy.
 She prepares to take him to America and also prepares adoption papers.